Lane2ys/bcworkshop/README.md

 BCWorkshop
 ==========
 Still WIP, don't use yet!
 Expected to release in January 2021.
-Feel free to view the progress on this GitHub repository.
+Feel free to view the progress on the [Dev](https://github.com/SunSOG/bcworkshop/tree/dev) branch.